-Abstract-This paper presents the developments and results on knowledge processing for advanced application scenarios.
-The processing and discovery is based on the new Content Factor (CONTFACT) methodology used for data description and analysis.
+Abstract-This paper presents a methodology for data description and analysis, the Content Factor (CONTFACT).
 The Content Factor method can be applied to arbitrary data and content and it can be adopted for many purposes.
 Normed factors and variants can also support data analysis and knowledge discovery.
-This paper presents the algorithm, introduces into the norming of Content Factors, and discusses advanced examples, practical case studies, and implementations based on long-term knowledge resources, which are continuously in development.
-The Content Factor can be used with huge structured and even unstructured data resources, allows an automation, and can therefore also be used for long-term multidisciplinary knowledge.
+This paper presents the algorithm, introduces into the norming of Content Factors, and discusses examples and a practical case study and implementation based on long-term knowledge resources, which are continuously in development.
 The methodology is used for advanced processing and also enables methods like data rhythm analysis and characterisation.
 It can be integrated with complementary methodology, e.g., classification and allows the application of advanced computing methods.
-The goal of this research is to create new practical processing algorithms based on the general and flexible Content Factor methodology and develop advanced processing components.
+The goal of this research is to create a general and flexible methodology for data description and analysis that can be used with huge structured and even unstructured data resources, allows an automation, and can therefore also be used for longterm multi-disciplinary knowledge.